Volutedberet/VertexLighting/README.md

             -Dynamic: If camera is close, acts as a realtime light, but it does a bake on start that it falls back to once the camera is farther away
 ```

-## You are free to use and modify this code as you wish, crediting is not needed but it's appreciated :3
+## You are free to use and modify this code as you wish, crediting is not needed, but it's appreciated :3